 Payroll processing trusted by thousands.

-Illinois’ state minimum wage is reevaluated each year and based on the values of the Consumer Price Index (CPI), which is intended to raise the rate along with inflation.
+In the past, the Illinois minimum wage was re-evaluated each year and based on the values of the Consumer Price Index (CPI), which is intended to raise the rate along with inflation.

-In early of 2019, the Illinois House and Senate approved a proposal that would increase the state’s minimum wage to $15.00 by 2025.
+In early 2019, the Illinois House and Senate approved a proposal that would increase the state’s minimum wage to $15.00 by 2025.
 This bill was later vetoed by Governor Bruce Rauner, who cited a University of Washington study that found that low-wage workers saw a decrease in hours worked and income earned when wages increased to $13 per hour in 2016.

 How should small business owners prepare for changes that are being made?

 Every business is different, so there isn’t one right way to prepare.
 Here are a few options you may want to consider:

 - Audit your expenses: Check your cash flow in detail and create a hiring plan that you can afford.
 In some cases, you may find that hiring temporary workers as needed is less expensive than taking on full-time regular staff.

 - Make sure you hire and keep the right employees: Replacing an employee costs a lot.
 You decrease the total cost associated with recruiting and training when you hire (and then retain) the right people.
 Look for candidates who have good track records, come recommended, and fit in with the company culture.
 Once employees are onboarded, make sure you build a relationship and provide paths for employee growth; it makes it more likely that they will stay in their role.

 - Increase prices: This is a great way to increase cash flow.
 Customers are rarely happy with a price hike, but keep in mind that your competitors will be forced to do the same.
 Just make sure you keep track of trends, and don’t raise prices too high.

 - Update tech: Consider automating certain aspects of the work (like payroll), and find ways to reduce production costs.